adriaan-vd-graaf/genome_integration/README.md

 The output files are of the same formats as the summary statistics files and phenotype files, described above.
 These files can be directly used as an input to MR-link.

+## Running MR-link on your own data

+###### Data requirements before you begin
+If you have individual level genotype and data of your outcome of interest and summary statistics on at least 100 _cis_-regulated exposures